How disruptive mood dysregulation disorder changes with age

 Key Takeaways

-- Disruptive mood dysregulation disorder (DMDD) is a mental health condition in which children and teens experience ongoing irritability, anger, and frequent, intense temper outbursts.
+• Disruptive mood dysregulation disorder (DMDD) is a childhood mental health condition that causes severe irritability, anger, and frequent outbursts.

-Temper tantrums are a natural part of growing up.
-But when they’re extremely intense and happen almost daily, they could be a sign of a mood disorder like disruptive mood dysregulation disorder (DMDD).
+Temper tantrums are a normal part of growing up.
+But when they’re extremely intense and happen almost every day, they could be a sign of disruptive mood dysregulation disorder (DMDD), a childhood mood disorder involving severe irritability, anger, and frequent outbursts.

 Can children outgrow DMDD?